 Before Making an Offer When Buying Property in Panama

 Right before making an offer, get a sense of the homeowners’ association.
 Find out what people are paying, and if there’s any big special assessment.
-Find out what maintenance projects they’ve completed recently so you can get an idea of what they’re going to be doing in the future.
+Find out what maintenance projects they’ve completed recently.
+This gives you an idea of what they’re going to be doing in the future.

-Frequent and expensive property maintenance projects could be a big red flag if the building is not being administered well, especially if it’s an investment property.
+Frequent and expensive property maintenance projects could be a big red flag if the building is not administered well.
+Especially if it’s an investment property.
 High homeowners’ association fees or regular requests that owners share the costs of a larger project mean your yields will diminish due to unexpected costs.

 Get a Great Lawyer When Buying Property in Panama

 You need a great lawyer even if you buy directly from the seller not using an agent.
-A lawyer takes much of the risk and hassle out of a real estate transaction.
+A lawyer takes much of the risk and hassles out of a real estate transaction.

 How do you know your lawyer is good?
-First and foremost, they answer emails promptly and thoroughly.
+First, they answer emails promptly and thoroughly.
 You want to be sure you have a lawyer who is an exceptional communicator and doesn’t leave you hanging.
 If you ask your lawyer three questions in one email, he or she should answer all three.

 It also never hurts to get a lawyer by way of referral.
-If someone you trust recommends a given lawyer, that’s the best indicator that the lawyer will also be trustworthy.
+If someone you trust recommends a lawyer, that’s the best indicator that they are trustworthy.

 That said, a recommendation of a given firm is not worth nearly as much.
 Oftentimes when you get connected with a law firm via a referral you get connected with a partner and then delegated to a junior partner who may not have the same experience.

-When negotiating the payment, make sure the seller includes all of the costs so that there won’t be any surprises on taxes.
-Once the final negotiation is done, make sure you have a list of the inventory and that it is referenced in the offer and acceptance.
+When negotiating the payment, make sure the seller includes all the costs.
+This means that there won’t be any surprises on taxes.
+Once the final negotiation is complete make sure you have a list of the inventory that is referenced in the offer and acceptance.

-The official sale contract might take a week or more to be ready because there are really no standard contracts in Panama.
-Typically, the buyer will put down 10 percent of the sale price with the remainder due in 30 to 60 days in the form of an irrevocable letter of payment.
+The official sale contract might take a week or more to be ready.
+This is because there are no standard contracts in Panama.
+Typically, the buyer will put down 10 percent of the sale price with the rest due in 30 to 60 days.
+This often comes in the form of an irrevocable letter of payment.

-Yes, property buying is certainly a complicated process here, as anywhere.
-But given the great investment opportunities and wonderful homes on the market that could soon be yours, it’s a process that is entirely worth it.
+Yes, buying a property in Panama is a complicated process, as anywhere.
+But given the great investment opportunities and wonderful homes on the market that could soon be yours, it’s a process that is worth it.